Before you can ride a moped or a motorbike on UK roads, you’ll need to take Compulsory Basic Training (CBT).

 Equipment check – your instructor will go over the basic safety equipment, including helmets and clothing.

-This will be an introduction to the motorcycle/moped.
-You’ll learn how to start and stop the engine, stand the vehicle correctly and will cover the basic controls, like brakes, speedo and throttle.
+This’ll be an introduction to the motorcycle/moped.
+You’ll learn how to start and stop the engine, stand the vehicle correctly and will cover the basic controls like brakes, speedo and throttle.

 This part of the course involves learning how to ride on-site at the motorcycle training centre.
-It covers basic maneuvers, safety checks, emergency stops, slow control of the bike, left and right turns.
+It covers basic manoeuvres, safety checks, emergency stops, slow control of the bike and turning.